IBM-Blockchain-Archive/marbles/docs/i_lost_my_marbles.md

 	- Potentially your marbles app is having client side JS errors and is never sending its rest requests, lets go to step 5.
 - *I see a init_marble message and see nearby error messages*
 	- First off try to make sense of the specific error that was also printed.
 	- Sounds like the marble app is not formatting the rest requests correctly.
 Specifically the body.
 The error you see should indicate what is wrong.
 It may be as simple as a cc input argument is numeric when it should be a string.
 Or you do not have enough input arguments for the cc function you called.
-To make these changes look in `/utils/ws_part1.js` or `/utils/ws_part2.js`.
+To make these changes look in `/utils/ws_part1.js`.
 Search for the function name that is problematic (like init_marble).
 - *Everything looks okay*
 	- Hmm ok, so let’s go to step 5.